tyler-sommer/shotgun/README.md

-# shotgun
+# Shotgun

-A simple deployment tool
+A simple deployment tool.